greatorangejuice/React-Presentation/textForPresentation.md

 ## Let's do it!
 ###Part One
 ReactJS - it's a simple library by Facebook.
 But so many people saying that it's Framework and we can agree with it.
-Main React goal - it's simply UI bulding.
+Main React goal - it's simply UI building.
 The most popular thing, where we can use React - it's SPA or single page applications.

 #####WHAT MAKES REACTJS STAND OUT?